Deepfactor provides several ways of deploying the Deepfactor Portal on-premises.

 If you intend to use your own registry, you can provide the registry path.
 If you are using a registry that requires authentication, then please provide the path of the docker config file.

-Provide image registry name if you want to update it, default (public.ecr.aws/deepfactor/) Provide docker config file path if you want to create image pull secret :
+Provide image registry name if you want to update it, : default (public.ecr.aws/deepfactor/) Provide docker config file path if you want to create image pull secret :

 |Portal admin user details||

 Provide first name of admin : Provide last name of admin : Provide email for admin : Provide password for admin : Re-enter the admin password :

 |TTL in days||This is the number of days for which the telemetry will be retained in the portal DB.